Sylvester Jasper: International career

 Jasper was born in England to a Nigerian father and a Bulgarian mother, making him eligible to represent the three countries internationally.
 In 2016 he represented England at the under-15 level.

 On 2 November 2021, Jasper received his first call-up to the Bulgarian under-21 side for 2023 UEFA European Under-21 Championship qualification matches against the Netherlands under-21 and Moldova under-21 sides.
 He made his debut for the team in the match against the Netherlands.

 Personal life

 He attended St Richard Reynolds Roman Catholic College in Twickenham from 2013 to 2017.

+His mother is Bulgarian originating from Dupnitsa, and his father is Nigerian who had lived and studied in Bulgaria.
+Jasper's family has ties to football, with his maternal great-uncle being the legendary Marek player Sasho Pargov.